 For good reason, banks don’t cash unsigned checks.
 Sign in the space provided using the same name you used to open the banking account.
 By signing the check, you’re validating that all the information is correct.

-FAQs on How to Write a Check
+FAQs on How to Fill Out a Check

 - Where do I write my account number on a check?
 Some companies will require you to write in the check the account you have open with them (for example, your energy provider, medical insurance, or the IRS).
 Please note that this doesn’t refer to your account number (as shown on the bottom of your check), but to the account number of your service provider.
-You can write this account number in the “memo” section (as shown in step 5) and also in the very top of the check, next to your name.
+You can write this account number in the “memo” section (as shown in step 5) and also at the very top of the check, next to your name.

 - How do I void a check?
 In big letters, write the word void through the amount in numbers and words as well as through the signature.
 Save the check to record that check number as a voided check.